appcove/FileStruct/README.md

 Returns a TempFile object with the name specified in `filename`.

 `filename` is restricted to the following: `[a-zA-Z0-9_.+-]{1,255}`

+#### `TempDir[filename].Link(hash)`
+Create a symbolic link in the temporary directory to the specified hash file in the database.
+This is useful for obtaining access to files for subsequent operations, like an image resize.

 #### `TempDir[filename].GetStream()`
 Opens the temporary file for reading (bytes).
 Because this is a pass through to `open()`, it can be used as a context manager (`with` statement).